kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Therefore the Kubelet cannot reliably compare desired & actual resources to know whether to trigger a resize (a level-triggered approach).

-To accommodate this, the Kubelet stores the set of "acknowledged" resources per container.
+To accommodate this, the Kubelet stores the set of "actuated" resources per container.
-Acknowledged resources represent the resource configuration that was passed to the runtime (either via a CreateContainer or UpdateContainerResources call) and received a successful response.
-The acknowledged resources are checkpointed alongside the allocated resources to persist across restarts.
+Actuated resources represent the resource configuration that was passed to the runtime (either via a CreateContainer or UpdateContainerResources call) and received a successful response.
+The actuated resources are checkpointed alongside the allocated resources to persist across restarts.
 There is the possibility that a poorly timed restart could lead to a resize request being repeated, so `UpdateContainerResources` must be idempotent.